ivanmalecki/calculator-java/README.md

-This read me is Colection of data from Start.java  and calcultor-javafile.
+This read me is collection of data from Start.java  and calculator-java file.

 ##izvestaj za cloc.